 Truncation and Wildcard: * and ?, Search Tips: Boolean command searching.
 Browsable index of search terms for author/editor, journal name, language, document type, and subject term.
 Help link at the top of each screen.
 May e-mail marked entries with selected citation style - check capitalization and punctuation.

-** Throughout 2020, due to the COVID-19 crisis, JSTOR is providing free access to a much greater number of journals and, through June 2020, to many of their books. **
+** Until June 30, 2021, due to the COVID-19 crisis, JSTOR is providing free access to a much greater number of journals. **

 Back volumes for 880 journals from the very first issue but excluding the most current 2-5 years.
 About 20 titles have coverage through the most recent issue, and about 5 have current but not historical coverage.
 General subject areas include art & architecture, Asian studies, botany, ecology, economics, education, finance, history, language & literature, mathematics, music, philosophy, political science, population studies, sociology and statistics.

 Format: Majority full-text; some additional full-text via link resolver, Coverage: Dates vary with beginning date of journal., Truncation and Wildcard: + and ----, Search Tips: Boolean commands are supported.
 Use quotation marks to search keywords as a phrase.

 Includes full-text of both the 16th and 17th editions of the manual, plus Q&A. Search key terms, or browse the table of contents.
 Each entry has navigation to preceding and following entries.
 Two methods of formatting citations, plus extensive grammar and usage guidance.

 No truncation or wildcard search feature.
 Chapter 14 includes the Notes-Bibliography reference structure used in History, and Chapter 15 demonstrates the Author-Date reference style used in some of the Criminal Justice classes.
 Tools section includes links to guidelines for electronic manuscript preparation, as well as instructions for presenting tables and formulas.